Why I Created an Analog Bag and What I Keep Inside It

 Since I love visual things, my analog basket includes magazines, a coloring book of Paris shop fronts, colored pencils, library books, a crochet book, yarn and crochet hooks I need to create a pillow cover, blanket or other decor I haven’t even envisioned yet.

 To hold it all you can use any bag you own that you can easily pick up and take with you around your house or when traveling.
-I like using a woven basket with handles that looks pretty sitting on the floor next to my favorite chair shown earlier in this post.
+I like using a woven basket with handles like the one I linked to above.
+It looks pretty sitting on the floor next to your favorite comfy space.

 A Small Shift That Changed My Evenings